JarukitMan/tush/README.md

 Changes made are not reverted.\
 Currently, all values are passed as copies in operations.
 This may lead to more memory usage,\
 but I already said it would be slow and heavy, so I'm not bothering to change it.\
-closures should capture the stdout (and stderr) of the commands executed into strings.
+closures should capture the stdout (and stderr) of the commands executed into strings.\
+The language aims to be strongly typed, but due to the lack of generics\
+(and knowledge of how to generate types for the "," operator), it is currently weakly typed.
 ___